robhagemans/ansipipe/README.md

 in `.EXE`, it will take as its first argument the executable to run; if its name end in `.COM` it will look for the same name with an `.EXE` extension.

-I've compiled ANSI|pipe using MinGW GCC.
-You may need to modify the code for it to compile on MS Visual C or LVVM/Clang.
+The ANSI|pipe Lancher compiles to a 33k executable using MinGW GCC.
+It also compiles cleanly on Microsoft Visual C++.

 ## Acknowledgements